pulsar-edit/pulsar-edit.github.io/docs/blog/20231110-savetheclocktower-modern-tree-sitter-part-5.md

 ## Next time

-I could keep talking about injections, but I can’t affort to test your patience while we still have other topics to visit.
+I could keep talking about injections, but I can’t afford to test your patience while we still have other topics to visit.
 Next time we’ll look at what Tree-sitter calls [code navigation systems](https://tree-sitter.github.io/tree-sitter/code-navigation-systems): how to use Tree-sitter to identify functions, classes, and other important parts of your code.